kriti115/ETL-Project/README.md

     7. Evaluation of companies based on Industry
     - IT and Business are the leading sectors that are looking for Business Analysts.

+    8. Evaluation of Office Location
+    - There are 2557 companies that have their headquaters and the office that posted the Business Analyst vacancy in the same state while 1535 companies have it in        the same state.

 A screenshot of the dashboard is presented below: